pragyaauh/Music-Generation/README.md

 The notation has two parts:
 Part 1, where there are details of the index, time signature,type of tune etc Part 2 represents the sequence of characters or notes.

+The file named data.tunes contains all the text music files and the ipynb notebook contains the code.